Responding to Moral Apologetics

 If I want an ice cream cone, that value is not intrinsic to the ice cream cone.
 The value comes from my brain.
 It is a value judgment, not a perception of reality.
 Likewise, if you judge the Rwandan genocide to be evil, you are projecting negative moral value onto an objective event.
 The event really happened, but the moral value is not an objective property of the event.
 It was assigned to the event by your brain.
 It exists within your mind, not in objective reality.

-If humans had an innate moral sense, then it would be subjectively normative in a way.
+If humans had an innate moral standard, then it would be subjectively normative in a way.
 If you inherited normal moral instincts, you would have normal moral feelings and make normal moral judgments.
-That is, you would “see” the same good and evil as everyone else with the same moral sense.
+That is, you would “see” the same good and evil as everyone else with the same innate moral standard.
 Good and evil would not be ontologically objective, but they would be subjectively the same for most people.
 Also, the compulsion to act toward moral good and away from evil would be instinctive, so moral value would also be subjectively normative (for people with normal moral instincts).

 Moral value would not be objectively normative.
 It would just be in the mind of subjects with a certain type of brain.
-And, if someone had different moral instincts, they would see good and evil differently, or not at all.
+And if someone had different moral instincts, he would see good and evil differently, or not at all.
 There would be no way to persuade such a person to change his moral judgments, because there would be no higher standard or authority to appeal to.
 Imagine someone who simply lacks the moral sense.
 To him, nothing would be good or evil.

 However, there doesn’t seem to be a moral sense.
 Humans have social instincts, and morality is partly a consequence of those instincts, but there is nothing like the moral realist’s conception of moral value in human instincts.
 Morality depends on the context: the culture, the society and even the individual.
 People do not “see” the same good and evil.
 This shows that morality is not simply the expression of a common moral sense.